Trump's former lawyer Michael Cohen out of solitary confinement

 He is eligible for release in November 2021.

-Reporting by Mark Hosenball; Additional reporting and writing by Ted Hesson; Editing by Scott Malone, Leslie Adler and Jonathan Oatis
+Reporting by Mark Hosenball; Additional reporting and writing by Ted Hesson; Editing by Scott Malone and Leslie Adler